Culture of Sussex

 Sussex is known for its strong tradition of bonfire celebrations and its proud musical heritage.
+Sussex in the first half of the 20th century was a major centre for modernism, and saw many radical artists and writers move to its seaside towns and countryside.
 The county is home to the Brighton Festival and the Brighton Fringe, England's largest arts festival.
 Brighton Pride is one of the UK's largest and oldest gay pride parades and other pride events take place at most other major towns including Crawley, Eastbourne, Hastings and Worthing.
 Chichester is home to the Chichester Festival Theatre and Pallant House Gallery.
 The feast day of Sussex's patron saint, St Richard of Chichester, 16 June, has been observed since 2007 as Sussex Day to celebrate the county's culture and history.